 Challenges.
-PCCD has had a history of borrowing, stability and restoration that along with setting high-unachievable FTES targets has impacted proper budget planning and enrollment management.
+PCCD has a history of borrowing, stability and restoration that, along with setting highly unachievable FTES targets, has impacted proper budget planning and enrollment management.
 In addition, the district only recently (2017) began developing a Strategic Enrollment Management (SEM) Plan and it was not fully integrated with college input.
-The colleges SEM plans were either brief, without benchmark and other data or didn't exist.
+The colleges' SEM plans were either brief, without benchmarks and other data, or did not exist.
 In addition, all SEM Plans needed to be updated to address the SCFF.
-Improved data is also a critical element in need of ongoing attention.
-Access to data, data that will aid scheduling, and training on data analysis are all factors that will aid effective enrollment management.
-Meeting the demands of the new funding formula is critical as it directly determines the allocation for the district.
-As part of this requirement, PCCD needed to demonstrate a comprehensive plan that connects fiscal stability to SCFF results.
-The need for a student success infrastructure demands that PCCD ensure equitable access and success, answer how various completion goals will be met, determine how strategic enrollment plans will maximize the formula funding points system that prioritizes students who need the most support, identifies what technology and business practices are needed, and establishes a timeline for review.
-The aim is that the Infrastructure and related activities will counteract PCCD's continual challenges with achieving high student completion and transfer rates and align with the State Chancellors Vision for Success.
+The District will commit to improving internal data analytics to inform all levels of integrated planning for student success.
+In preparation for the new SCFF funding formula an improved datadriven analysis will determine efficiencies in allocation for the district.
+As part of this requirement, PCCD needs to demonstrate a comprehensive plan that connects fiscal stability to SCFF results.
+The need for a student success infrastructure demands that PCCD ensure equitable access and success, answer how various completion goals will be met, determine how strategic enrollment plans will maximize the SCFF, identify what technology and business practices are needed, and establish a timeline for review.
+The aim is to develop a sound data-driven infrastructure that promotes success to counter-balance PCCD's historical systemic challenges as the District gains momentum to align with the State Chancellor's Vision for Success.